 - Visitors who are disruptive must leave when requested to do so by a nurse, UC Davis police officer or member of our medical center staff.

-- Please use the I-phone station located at the ICU entry doors to call the Nurses Station every time you would like to enter.
+- Please use the intercom phone station located at the ICU entry doors to call the nurses station every time you would like to enter.

 - In most cases, two visitors may be with a patient at one time.

 - You may be asked to leave promptly if requested due to the emergent needs of patients in the intensive care unit.

 - Visitors are not permitted to eat at patient bedsides.

 - You must make prior arrangements with a nurse before bringing children to visit a patient in an intensive care setting, since the sights and sounds may be upsetting.

 - Children are allowed only with special arrangement, and must be supervised by a responsible adult at all times.